pingrat/lodash-oo/readme.md

 ## Documentation

 This module adds a number of methods to lo-dash.
+They have not yet been documented. :-)

 ## License